rknuus/caspr/README.rst

 The tool relieves you from all the tedious calculations of a multi-stage geocache.
-It converts the geocache description into a Google Docs Sheet where you can enter the answers to the questions.
-The Sheet then performs all intermediate and final coordinate calculations for your.
+It converts a https://www.geocaching.com geocache description into a Google Docs Sheet where you can enter the answers to the questions.
+The Sheet then performs all intermediate and final coordinate calculations for you.

 Description